-As shown in Figs. 2(A), S1(B), and S1(C), however, the performance of LSR quickly degrades if the noise intensity of the input, $\sigma_{0}$, deviates from its optimal one, whereas the BG can still conduct a reliable logical operation within a wider range of noise intensity (Fig. 2(B)).
-Furthermore, the ER of the BG does not increase if $\sigma_{0}$ is less than the gate parameter, $\sigma^{*}_{0}$.
-This property of the BG means that its performance is determined by the worst noise level that $\sigma^{*}_{0}$ specifies.
+As shown in Figs. 2(A), S1(B), and S1(C), however, the performance of the LSR gate quickly degrades if the noise intensity of the input, $\sigma_{0}$, deviates from its optimal one, whereas the Bayesian gate can still conduct a reliable logical operation within a wider range of noise intensity (Fig. 2(B)).
+Furthermore, the ER of the Bayesian gate does not increase if $\sigma_{0}$ is less than the gate parameter, $\sigma^{*}_{0}$.
+This property of the Bayesian gate means that its performance is determined by the worst noise level that $\sigma^{*}_{0}$ specifies.
 As long as the actual noise intensity $\sigma_{0}$ is less than this expected worst level $\sigma^{*}_{0}$, the gate operates robustly at the cost of a fixed lower bound of the ER.
-Since information on the actual noise level within a system may not always be available before designing gates, the BG has a practical advantage over the LSR gate.
+Since information of the actual noise level within a system may not always be available before designing gates, the Bayesian gate has a practical advantage over the LSR gate.
 In general, the error stems from either erroneous switching for constant $x_{t}$ or delay in the switching of $\Z_{t}$ when $x_{t}$ changes.
-Since the total ER can be attributed only to the delay of switching when no noise exists in the input as $\sigma_{0} = 0$, we can approximately dissect the total ER $\Erate$ into the errors from the delay of switching at the change of $x_{t}$ as $\Erate_{D}=\lim_{\sigma_{0} \to 0}\Erate$, (Fig. 2(C)) and those from the erroneous switching for constant $x_{t}$ as $\Erate_{E}=\Erate - \Erate_{D}$, (Fig. 2(D)).
-As clearly seen in Fig. 2(D), $\Erate_{E}$ hardly changes if $\sigma^{*}_{0}$ (expected noise intensity) is larger than $\sigma_{0}$ (actual noise intensity), whereas $\Erate_{D}$ increases.
+Since the total ER can be attributed only to the delay of switching when no noise exists in the input as $\sigma_{0} = 0$, we can approximately dissect the total ER $\Erate$ into the errors from the delay of switching at the changes of $x_{t}$ as $\Erate_{D}:=\lim_{\sigma_{0} \to 0}\Erate$, (Fig. 2(C)) and those from the erroneous switching for constant $x_{t}$ as $\Erate_{E}:=\Erate - \Erate_{D}$, (Fig. 2(D)).
+As clearly seen in Fig. 2(D), $\Erate_{E}$ hardly changes if $\sigma^{*}_{0}$ (the expected noise intensity) is larger than $\sigma_{0}$ (the actual noise intensity), whereas $\Erate_{D}$ increases.
 Thus, the cost of choosing $\sigma^{*}_{0}$ larger than $\sigma_{0}$ is the delay of switching, which limits the speed of the gate.
-However, $\sigma^{*}_{0}$ larger than $\sigma_{0}$ works as a margin for systematic variation of $\sigma_{0}$, because $\Erate_{E}$ increases little provided that $\sigma_{0}$ is less than $\sigma^{*}_{0}$.
+However, $\sigma^{*}_{0}$ larger than $\sigma_{0}$ works as a margin for systematic variations of $\sigma_{0}$, because $\Erate_{E}$ increases little provided that $\sigma_{0}$ is less than $\sigma^{*}_{0}$.
 The same result is obtained for Bayesian XOR and AND gates (Fig. S2).
-Thus, the variation in $\sigma_{0}$ can be compensated at the cost of slow switching, clearly indicating a trade-off between the computational speed and the reliability of computation \cite{Gammaitoni:2007ju}.
+Thus, the variation in $\sigma_{0}$ can be compensated at the cost of slow switching, reflecting a trade-off between the computational speed and the reliability of computation \cite{Gammaitoni:2007ju}.

 \ignoreInFinal{